Baljeet4537/SmartGame/README.md

 # SmartGame
-Smart Game is a software company which work on developing the game
+Smart Game is a software company which work on developing the game, Thank you !